 Tall Toilet Bolt Caps

-A relative newcomer to the toilet cap market is the extra-tall threaded cap, which is even simpler than threaded adapter-type caps and just as secure.
-These caps thread directly onto the bolt, with no need for an adapter.
-They're also tall enough that you don't have to cut down the bolt, unless your bolts are uncommonly long.
+A relative newcomer to the toilet cap market is the extra-tall threaded cap, which is even simpler than threaded adapter-type caps but is just as secure.
+These caps thread directly onto the bolt with no need for an adapter.
+They're also tall enough that you don't have to cut down the bolt unless your bolts are uncommonly long.
 Tall toilet bolt caps come in 1/4-inch and 5/16-inch sizes.